gchq/stroom-docs/content/en/community/documentation/style-guide/using-images.md

 ## Using page resources

 Images can be located in a {{< external-link "page bundle" "https://gohugo.io/content-management/page-bundles/" >}}.
-This is where the page is defined as a named directory (rather than a `.md` file) with an associated `index.md` file for the markdown contnet.
+This is where the page is defined as a named directory (rather than a `.md` file) with an associated `index.md` file for the markdown content.
 All other items in the directory are page resources that can be used by the page, i.e. image files.

 {{% warning %}}
-Whilst you can structure your site using page resources the preffered approach for stroom-docs is to use the common assets directory.
+Whilst you can structure your site using page resources the preferred approach for stroom-docs is to use the common assets directory.
 This keeps all the images in one place and means pages can have a named markdown file rather than all being called `index.md`.
 {{% /warning %}}